LMU-MSBA/Disconnected-Unveiling-Patterns-in-Telecom-Churn/data/raw/Readme.md

 ## Format

-The dataset is provided in an CSV format.
+The dataset is provided in an Excel format.